 We provide a high staffing ratio to ensure that children have sufficient individual attention and to guarantee care and education of a high quality.
-Our staff are appropriately qualified and are checked for criminal records through the Disclosure and Barring Service in accordance with EYFS / OfSTED's requirements.
+Our staff are appropriately qualified and references are sort as are checks for criminal records through the Disclosure and Barring Service in accordance with EYFS / OfSTED's requirements.